The AT&T Issue Brief Library

 - Facility evaluation of production areas, office areas, storage facilities, distribution centers and dormitories.

-- Management interviews of site manager(s), production, EH&S, quality, human resources and payroll managers.
+- Management interviews of site, production, EH&S (environment, health and safety), quality, human resources and payroll manager(s).

-- Confidential worker interviews of permanent, temporary and subcontract labor – including new workers, workers from various departments and shifts, and workers of both genders.
+- Confidential worker interviews of permanent, temporary and subcontract labor—including workers of both genders, new workers, and workers from various departments and shifts.

 The 10 main areas of focus during the audits are: